 Dr. Hu’s major research interests include:

-- Gene-environment interactions in relation to type 2 diabetes and cardiovascular complications.
+- Nutritional metabolomics in type 2 diabetes and cardiovascular disease.

-- Obesity, metabolic syndrome, and cardiovascular disease in Chinese populations.
+- Obesity, metabolic phenotypes, and cardiovascular disease in Chinese populations.

-Dr. Hu’s research has focused on diet and lifestyle determinants of type 2 diabetes and cardiovascular disease.
-He is the Principal Investigator of the diabetes component of the Nurses’ Health Study, and leads two NIH-funded projects to study biochemical and genetic risk factors for cardiovascular complications among patients with diabetes in the Nurses’ Health Study and Health Professionals’ Follow-up Study.
-Dr. Hu’s research has demonstrated that the vast majority of type 2 diabetes is preventable through diet and lifestyle modifications.
-His group has conducted detailed analyses of many dietary and lifestyle factors and risk of diabetes, including sugar-sweetened beverages, caffeine, iron, magnesium, and dietary patterns.
-These findings have contributed to current public health recommendations and policies for prevention of chronic disease.
-His group has also examined the link between pre-diabetes and cardiovascular disease and the relationship between inflammatory markers, iron overload, and risk of type 2 diabetes.
+Dr. Hu’s research has focused on diet/lifestyle, metabolic, and genetic determinants of obesity, type 2 diabetes, and cardiovascular disease (CVD).
+He is the Principal Investigator of the diabetes component of the Nurses’ Health Study.
+He also leads two NIH-funded projects to study Mediterranean dietary interventions, plasma metabolites, and risk of diabetes and CVD in the PREDIMED trial.
+Dr. Hu’s group has conducted detailed analyses of many dietary and lifestyle factors and risk of diabetes and CVD, including sugar-sweetened beverages, coffee, red meat, saturated and polyunsaturated fatty acids, iron, and dietary patterns.
+These findings have contributed to current public health recommendations and policies for prevention of chronic diseases.
+Dr. Hu’s group has also identified novel biomarkers (e.g., adipokines and nutrient metabolites) and gene-environment interactions in relation to risk of obesity and diabetes by integrating cutting-edge omics technologies into epidemiological studies (Systems Epidemiology approach).
+In addition, Dr. Hu has been collaborating with researchers from China to study nutrition transition, metabolic phenotypes, and cardiovascular disease in Chinese populations.

 Hu FB, Manson JE, Stampfer MJ, Colditz GA, Liu S, Solomon CG, Willett WC.
 Diet and lifestyle and risk of type 2 diabetes mellitus in women.
 New Engl J Med.
 2001;345:790-7.